-You can click on the to expand out the Materials or Manufacturers libraries and browse to the location of the type of material that you want to use.
+You can click on the to expand out the Materials or Manufacturer Catalogs and browse to the location of the type of material that you want to use.

-To download the Eldorado Stone products and other bonus manufacturer content, on the Chief Architect website select Library> Get additional Content Online from the menu.
+To download the Eldorado Stone products and other bonus manufacturer content, select Library> Get Additional Content Online from the menu.

-Once you have selected the appropriate material, click theOKbutton to close out of theSelect Library Objectdialog.
+Once you have selected the appropriate material, click theOKbutton to close out of theSelect Materialdialog.

-Click OK again to apply the material and close out of the Terrain Wall specification dialog.
+Click OK again to apply the material and close out of the Terrain Path Specification dialog.

 Repeat these steps for the other section of wall.

 In this section of the tutorial, we will show you how to connect a section of fence to the terrain wall to place a gate.

 To place a gate in a Terrain Wall

 Select Build> Fencing> Straight Fencing and click and drag a fence segment in between the two Terrain walls.

 Select Build> Door> Hinged Door and click in the newly placed fence to place an opening in it.